12DILEEP/Automatic--Trash_detection/Raspi/Labelimg/README_labelimg.md

 We can do all of the above on a Raspberry Pi.
 Let’s get started.

 # Capture Videos with the Raspberry Pi Camera
 Connect the camera module to the Raspberry Pi and enable it if you have not done so (see [this tutorial for the instructions](https://gpiocc.github.io/learn/raspberrypi/ml/2020/04/18/martin-ku-using-raspberry-pi-and-tensorflow-lite-for-object-detection.html).
-Once the camera is ready, we can use the "highlightwords.raspivid": {
+Once the camera is ready, we can use the `raspivid` command to capture videos.
-    "default": 0
-}raspivid command to capture videos.
 For example, the following command will record a video of size 640 x 480 at 25 FPS for 10 seconds.